terralang/terra/release/share/terra/README.md

 pkg install -y cmake llvm13
 ```

-Terra also supports an older build system based on GNU Make (for
-Linux, macOS and FreeBSD only).
-This build system is deprecated, and
-in the vast majority of circumstances CMake is both preferred and
-substantially more flexible.

 ### Supported LLVM Versions ###

 The current recommended version of LLVM is **13**.
 The following versions are also supported: